New Haven and Derby Railroad: New Haven Railroad operations

 The New Haven rationalized its parallel ex-New Haven and Derby Railroad and ex-Naugatuck Railroad routes through Derby into a single line in 1903–04; part of the original NH&D alignment was abandoned, while the NH&D alignment from Ansonia to the northern part of Derby was retained as part of the new route.
 In 1904, the New Haven planned to electrify the line with overhead trolley wire.
 Streetcars would have been run in a loop between New Haven Union Station and Derby using the ex-NH&D in one direction and the existing New Haven–Derby streetcar line on the return trip.

 The route of the New Haven and Derby Railroad was of limited importance to the New Haven, as it largely duplicated other lines in Connecticut.
 Passenger trains last operated over the line in 1925, and freight service between Orange and West Haven was terminated the same year, though none of the route was formally abandoned at this time.
 An attempt by the New Haven to abandon the line between Derby Junction and West Haven in 1939 was unsuccessful, as customers served by the line in Orange protested to the Interstate Commerce Commission (ICC).
 The ICC allowed abandonment of the completely unused segment between Orange and West Haven, but required service continue on the rest of the line.
 A second attempt to abandon most of the line was successful in 1941, though rail-served customers in Orange again objected.

-From 1941 onwards, only the segment between Derby and Ansonia and a spur track in the city New Haven remained active.
+From 1941 onwards, only the segment between Derby and Ansonia and a spur track in the city of New Haven remained active.
 The spur in New Haven served several local industries until at least the 1980s, but was abandoned by the year 2000, leaving only the NH&D alignment from Derby to Ansonia in use by Metro-North Railroad.